-The pins described in Table 14 constitute the physical interface between the programming device of the user and the serial port of the AD9609.
+The pins described in Table 13 constitute the physical interface between the programming device of the user and the serial port of the AD9649.
 The SCLK pin and the CSB pin function as inputs when using the SPI interface.
 The SDIO pin is bidirectional, functioning as an input during write phases and as an output during readback.

 The SPI interface is flexible enough to be controlled by either FPGAs or microcontrollers.
-One method for SPI configuration is described in detail in the AN-812 Application Note, Microcontroller-Based Serial Port Interface (SPI) Boot Circuit.
+For detailed information about one method for SPI configuration, refer to the AN-812 Application Note, Microcontroller-Based Serial Port Interface (SPI) Boot Circuit.

 The SPI port should not be active during periods when the full dynamic performance of the converter is required.
 Because the SCLK signal, the CSB signal, and the SDIO signal are typically asynchronous to the ADC clock, noise from these signals can degrade converter performance.
-If the on-board SPI bus is used for other devices, it may be necessary to provide buffers between this bus and the AD9609 to prevent these signals from transitioning at the converter inputs during critical sampling periods.
+If the on-board SPI bus is used for other devices, it may be necessary to provide buffers between this bus and the AD9649 to prevent these signals from transitioning at the converter inputs during critical sampling periods.

-SDIO/PDWN and SCLK/DFS serve a dual function when the SPI interface is not being used.
+The SDIO/PDWN and SCLK/DFS pins serve a dual function when the SPI interface is not being used.
 When the pins are strapped to DRVDD or ground during device power-on, they are associated with a specific function.
-The Digital Outputs section describes the strappable functions supported on the AD9609.
+The Digital Outputs section describes the strappable functions supported on the AD9649.